Bachelor of Arts (Honours)

 Refer to the details of each discipline for availability.

 The School of Communication and Creative Arts offers the Bachelor of Arts (Honours) in the following disciplines:

-Note: The School of Communication and Creative Arts (Honours) is offered at the Melbourne Burwood Campus to all students, to Geelong Waurn Ponds Campus students and Off Campus students subject to agreement with the Honours Co-ordinator.
+(i) The School of Communication and Creative Arts offers the Bachelor of Arts (Honours) at Burwood (Melbourne) to all students, to Waurn Ponds (Geelong) students and Cloud (online) students subject to agreement with the Honours Co-ordinator.

 The School of Humanities and Social Sciences offers the Bachelor of Arts (Honours) in the following disciplines:

-(i) Anthropology and Criminology are offered at the Geelong Waurn Ponds Campus and Off Campus.
+(i) Anthropology and Criminology are offered at Waurn Ponds (Geelong) and Cloud (online) mode.

-(ii) Australian Studies, History, International Relations, Languages, Middle East Studies, Politics, Philosophy and Sociology are all offered at the Melbourne Burwood Campus, Geelong Waurn Ponds Campus and Off Campus.
+(ii) Australian Studies, History, International Relations, Languages, Middle East Studies, Politics, Philosophy and Sociology are all offered at the Burwood (Melbourne), Waurn Ponds (Geelong) and Cloud (online).

 In order to be considered for admission to an honours degree, applicants must have completed the requirements the Bachelor of Arts undergraduate degree or equivalent, and have results that indicate they are capable of undertaking an honours program in their undergraduate major sequence.